xmtp/libxmtp/xmtp_mls/IDENTITY.md

 ### Credential validation

-In XMTP there is no need for a centralized authentication service to validate credentials, nor for safety numbers to be shown in apps built on top of XMTP, as clients can locally validate that a credential is valid.
+Apps built on XMTP have a reduced need for safety numbers to be shown, as clients can locally validate that a credential is valid.

 Credential validation must be performed by clients at the [events described by the MLS spec](https://www.rfc-editor.org/rfc/rfc9420.html#name-credential-validation) as follows:

+1. Verify that the referenced `installation_public_key` has not been revoked (see [Installation revocation](#installation-revocation)).
 1. Verify that the referenced `installation_public_key` matches the `signature_key` of the leaf node.
 1. Derive the association text using the `association_text_version`, `creation_iso8601_time`, `installation_public_key`, with a label of `Grant Messaging Access`.
 1. Recover the wallet public key from the recoverable ECDSA `signature` on the association text.
 1. Derive the wallet address from the public key and verify that it matches the `wallet_address` on the association.

+Currently, verifying revocations require a degree of server trust, however this is not the long-term goal - see [Server trust](#server-trust).

 ### Installation revocation